-At SMA Law Group, we want to help you minimize the negative impact a drug arrest will have on your life and future.
+At SMT Legal, we want to help you minimize the negative impact a drug arrest will have on your life and future.

 Marijuana is classified as a Schedule I drug under the 1972 Controlled Substances Drugs, Device, and Cosmetic Act of Pennsylvania and the United States Federal Marijuana Trafficking Laws.

 Our experienced Criminal Lawyers in Pittsburgh try our best to make a positive difference in our clients’ lives by providing solid legal advice and preparing strong and aggressive defense strategies.